R08K09/BNTA_Frontend_Shop_Project/README.md

 * Update functionality that would apply the customer's discount to the products they're buying
 * Implement sliders for each vehicle category where we would showcase 3 vehicles at a time and rotate through the rest
 * Create routes so that customers can navigate between pages (currently only 1 page)
+* Attach some functionality to the Newsletter sign-up form in the footer
+* Implement Order numbers to purchases made as well as stock numbers that should change in value upon completion of purchases.
+* separate the CSS editing for each modal so that the size of each could be adjusted according to the information in them.
+At the moment they are all large and the same size.
+Also can figure out how to blur the background behind the modals.

 ## Collaborators